 The information Avant Credit has provided suggested that Avant Credit carried out a credit check.
-The results of which clearly demonstrated that Miss G had a history of high-cost and other payday lending.
-And she had more than one account of this type with an overdue extended balance.
-So I'm persuaded by what Miss G has said about already being in a difficult financial position at the time.
-And while it's possible her credit file reflected her choices rather than because she was struggling, I'd add that my experience of these types of cases suggest this is unlikely, in the absence of any reasonable or plausible arguments from Avant Credit, I've been persuaded to accept Miss G's version of events.
+The results of which clearly demonstrated that Miss P was already significantly indebted and deep in a cycle of payday and other high-cost lending.
+So I'm persuaded by what Miss P has said about already being in a difficult financial position at the time.
+And while it's possible she could have been taking these loans through choice rather than because she was struggling, I'd add that my experience of these types of cases suggest this is unlikely, in the absence of any reasonable or plausible arguments from Avant Credit, I've been persuaded to accept Miss P's version of events.

-As this is the case, I do think that Miss G's existing financial position meant that she was unlikely to be able to afford the payments to this loan, without undue difficulty or borrowing further.
-And as reasonable and proportionate checks should have extended into finding out about Miss G's income and expenditure, I'm satisfied that they would more like than not have shown Avant Credit that it shouldn't have provided this loan to Miss G. As Avant Credit provided Miss G with this loan, notwithstanding this, I'm satisfied it failed to act fairly and reasonably towards her.
+As this is the case, I do think that Miss P's existing debts meant that she was unlikely to be able to afford the payments to this loan, without undue difficulty or borrowing further.
+And as reasonable and proportionate checks should have extended into finding out about Miss P's income and expenditure, I'm satisfied that they would more like than not have shown Avant Credit that it shouldn't have provided this loan to Miss P.

+As Avant Credit provided Miss P with this loan, notwithstanding this, I'm satisfied it failed to act fairly and reasonably towards her.

-Miss G paid interest, fees and charges on a loan she shouldn't have been provided with.
-So I'm satisfied that Miss G lost out because of what Avant Credit did wrong and that it should put things right.
+Miss P has ended up paying (and is still being expected to pay) interest, fees and charges on a loan she shouldn't have been provided with.
+So I'm satisfied that Miss P lost out because of what Avant Credit did wrong and that it should put things right.

-Fair compensation - what Avant Credit needs to do to put things right for Miss G
+Fair compensation what Avant Credit needs to do to put things right for Miss P

-Having thought about everything, Avant Credit should put things right for Miss G by:
+Having thought about everything, Avant Credit should put things right for Miss P by: